K-u-n-a-l-c/Master-Volume/README.md

 # Master-Volume
-A basic project written in C which changes Volume of any audio file by a given factor.
+A basic project written in C which changes Volume of audio file having .wav extention by a given factor.